Notice of Pre-AIA or AIA Status

 (a)(2) the claimed invention was described in a patent issued under section 151, or in an application for patent published or deemed published under section 122(b), in which the patent or application, as the case may be, names another inventor and was effectively filed before the effective filing date of the claimed invention.

-For claim 2, Oancea et al. discloses the method of Claim 1, wherein disrupting comprises at least one of grinding (as discussed on the bottom of page 4 of the translated disclosure: “Wet grinding of the depleted substrate”), breaking, fracturing, cutting, perforating, fragmenting, and physically manipulating the depleted growth matrix.
+For claim 2, Scully et al. discloses the method of Claim 1, wherein disrupting comprises at least one of grinding, breaking (as discussed in [0106]: “a diverter can divert the growth matrix 920 away from the net pulling system 20, as the growth matrix 920 breaks apart and falls away from the aerial mycelium panels 950”), fracturing, cutting, perforating, fragmenting, and physically manipulating (as discussed in [0067]: “allow the depleted growth matrix to be separated and recycled”) the depleted growth matrix.

 Claim Rejections - 35 USC § 103